Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 19-20.md

-# OverTheWire Bandit - Level 19-20
+# OverTheWire Bandit Game - Level 19-20

 ## The Objective :
 To gain access to the next level(`bandit20`), we will use the setuid binary in the homedirectory.
 The password for this level can be found in the usual place (`/etc/bandit_pass`).